 Joanne is a sustainability advocate with a degree in Fashion Design and Environmental Science.
-Growing up around the fast fashion industry in LA, she wanted her environment-loving values to align with her actions.
-Joanne is on her journey of changing her consumption and consumerism habits; acknowledging what they are, while minimizing her shopping, meat intake, and plastic usage.
+Growing up around the fast fashion industry in Los Angeles, she wanted her environment-loving values to align with her actions.
+Joanne is on a journey of changing her consumption and consumerism habits; acknowledging what they are, while minimizing her shopping, meat intake, and plastic usage.

 What does ‘sustainability’ mean to you?

 Sustainability is doing my best so we can all continue to live on this Earth.
 I think of the recycling symbol and how everything comes back in full circle.
 The Earth has a special place in my heart and I don’t want to see her die –– it’s the only home we have.

 What initially sparked your interest in sustainability?

 When I was a student pursuing my B.S. in Environmental Science at UC Davis, the dining hall would put sustainability facts on the napkin holders that said, “this napkin was made from recycled tissues,” or “the dining hall composts 96% food waste.”
 The classes and my college environment [UC Davis] definitely nurtured my awareness.